 Investing in a fixed deposit, or FD, is usually the most widely given financial advice in our country.
-While even influencers refrain from sharing stock buying and selling recommendations, most people will confidently ask people they care about to invest in an FD.
+While even influencers refrain from sharing stock buying and selling recommendations, most people will certainly ask people they care about to invest in an FD.
 Despite the availability of attractive, new investment options, like P2P investments from LenDenClub, FDs are still being favoured by risk-averse investors.

 This is because FD has been regarded as a safe and attractive investment instrument for a long time.

 Having said that, before investing your hard-earned money anywhere, due diligence is incredibly important.
-No matter how attractive and assured the returns are, you must do your research and ensure you are indeed making the right financial decision.
+No matter how attractive and the returns are, you must do your research and ensure you are indeed making the right financial decision.

 In the spirit of the same, we at LenDenClub have taken it upon ourselves to answer all of your questions related to FDs to help you make an informed investment decision.